 “I’d rather have youthful creativity than older and stodgy” architectural plans, he said.
 “Eran not only designs exquisite buildings from the exterior, but he understands that you need to build a building from the inside out,” Spitzer said.

 Chen, 45, founded ODA with Bailey in 2007.
 The two had met in 2004 while working together at the international architecture firm Perkins Eastman.
 They also brought in another Perkins alum, Ryoko Okada, as their principal and director of interior architecture.

 And in less than 10 years as a business, ODA has become one of the most active architecture firms in Manhattan and Brooklyn, according to a recent TRD analysis, establishing itself as a sought-after shop for its unique designs.
 The firm now has 80 employees and has completed 11 projects in New York City.
 It has another 12 under construction and 11 that Chen and his colleagues are drafting plans for.

 The gregarious architect called his office his home, second only to the one he shares on the Upper West Side with his wife, three children and their black Labrador retriever, Boo.
 He said ODA’s growth has occurred organically and that the firm now fills a void between the service-oriented architecture firms and the shops that produce more extravagant, high-concept designs.

 “We kind of capture the middle ground,” Chen said during an interview in his Union Square office in July.
-“And we bring fresh ideas that really adhere to the way that people want to live,” he added, carefully choosing his words as he spoke about his projects in his Israeli accent.
+“And we bring fresh ideas that really adhere to the way that people want to live,” he added.

 Many of ODA’s buildings share a deconstructed look — outdoor space that appears to be carved out of a cube — making each building’s negative space one of its distinguishing features.
 Chen said this isn’t so much a stylistic choice but a product of, as Spitzer put it, “designing from the inside out.”